Sephora’s Black Friday 2018 Deals Will Include Mini Sets for Less than $15

 The moment anyone with a ample hair, skin and makeup supply has been waiting for is finally here.
 OK, so the Sephora Black Friday sales 2018 have yet to be completely revealed.
-Unfortunately, we’ll have to wait until next week to see the whole beauty enchilada, but those with the Sephora app were just treated to a pretty awesome preview.
+Unfortunately, we’ll have to wait until next week to see the whole enchilada of deals, but those with the Sephora app were just treated to a pretty awesome preview.

-As promised in our timeline of the event in its entirety, anyone with the Sephora app gets to see a page chock-full-of discounted products before anyone else.
+As promised in our timeline of the event in its entirety, anyone with the Sephora app gets to see a preview chock-full of discounted beauty products before anyone else.
 Unsurprisingly, the reveal does not disappoint.

 MORE: The Ultimate Guide to Winning Sephora’s Epic Black Friday Sale